OxfordHCC/CAMCAD/submit.md

 Step 2.
 Navigate to the workshop submission portal: [Link](https://cmt3.research.microsoft.com/CAMCAD2026)

 Step 3.
-Create a new submission: [Instructions](https://cmt3.research.microsoft.com/docs/help/author/author-submission-form.html) (_please note that submissions are currently not enabled yet, coming soon_)
+Create a new submission: [Instructions](https://cmt3.research.microsoft.com/docs/help/author/author-submission-form.html)

 ## If you have questions